milankaraja/Assessment-Index-Modelling/README.md

-# By Vineeth Hari Naik
+# By Vineeth Hari Naik for Solactive

 # Assessment Index Modelling